relaxdiego/renderest/README.md

 $ person=Bob ./render template.txt > rendered.txt
 ```

-Or read the value from a variable file by sourcing it first.
+Or declare your variables in a file and then source it.
 Best done inside a script:

 ```bash
 #!/usr/bin/env bash